run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/process-integration-flow.md

 3. Fill in the fields, informing:

-An identifier for the action,
+    - An identifier for the action;

-    - The literal name for the action,
+    - The literal name for the action;
-    - The final state that will be established after executing the action (previously registered in the States tab),
+    - The final state that will be established after executing the action (previously registered in the States tab);
     - Whether or not the action requires a reason.

 4. In addition, a script can be defined to be executed when the action is triggered.